Northwest Missouri State Bearcats football: 2013

-Northwest won its fourth title in 2013 defeating the Lenoir-Rhyne Bears 43–28.
+Northwest won its fourth title in 2013 defeating the Lenoir–Rhyne Bears 43–28.
 It was the first Bearcat national championship game not coached by Mel Tjeerdsma, who retired after losing in the semi-finals in 2010.
-He was succeeded by Scott Bostwick who had been with Tjeerdsma during his entire tenure at Northwest including Tjeerdsma's initial 0–11 team in 1994.
+He was initially succeeded by Scott Bostwick who had been with Tjeerdsma during his entire tenure at Northwest including Tjeerdsma's initial 0–11 team in 1994.
 Bostwick passed away 6 months later, before coaching a game as a head coach.
 Adam Dorrel, the offensive coordinator, became the head coach.
 Tjeerdsma came out of retirement in 2013 to become Northwest's athletic director.
 The Bearcats were undefeated 11–0 in the regular season and won the 4 playoff games.
 The game was the last title game at Braly Stadium in Alabama.
 The MIAA, sparked by the success of Northwest and Pittsburg, successfully bid to host the championship games starting in 2014 at Children's Mercy Park in Kansas City, Kansas about 100 miles south of the Northwest campus.

 2015

 Northwest took on the Shepherd Rams at Children's Mercy Park in Kansas City, Kansas on December 19.
 The game was the Bearcats' ninth appearance in the national title game and first at its new site in Kansas City.
-Northwest took home their fifth national title since 1998, second under head coach Adam Dorrel, defeating Shepherd 34–7.
+Northwest took home their fifth national title since 1998, second under head coach Adam Dorrel, defeating the Shepherd Rams 34–7.

 2016

-Northwest played the University of North Alabama for the 2016 Division II Championship in a snowstorm.
-This was the Bearcats' 10th appearance in the national title game and its second trip to the title game in Kansas City.
-Northwest Missouri State picked up its sixth title when the Bearcats defeated North Alabama, 29-3.
+Northwest played the North Alabama Lions for the 2016 NCAA Division II Championship in a snowstorm.
+This was the Bearcats' tenth appearance in the national title game and its second trip to the title game in Kansas City.
+Northwest Missouri State picked up its sixth title when the Bearcats defeated the Lions, 29–3.

 Post season results

-At the conclusion of the 2018 season Northwest is 52–18 in post-season play.
-It has been in the playoffs every year since 2004 and is 41–12 in that string and been in the national title game eight times (winning four).
+At the conclusion of the 2025 season, Northwest is 53–21 in post-season play.
+They competed in the playoffs every year from 2004 to 2022 (excluding the 2020 shortened COVID-19 season) and were 44–14 during that run and had played in the national title game eight times (winning four).